jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

 <!--excerpt-->

 In this post, I use a [least squares moving average]({% post_url 2018-09-21-least-squares-moving-averages %}) to determine the smooth component of a price series.
 This is our signal, so to speak.
-The difference between the market price and the smooth component is the noise component, which I have dubbed the "dither".
+The difference between the market price and the smooth component is the noise component, which I have dubbed the "dither."
 All calculations are based on the logarithmic price values.

 ## S&P 500 ETF (Daily)